kaioff/venture_funding/README.md

 In order to run the code make sure you are in the `dev` environment.
 To create a `dev` enviroment that runs python 3.7, go to your terminal and:
 `conda create -n dev python=3.7 anaconda`
 Once the enviroment is created just go to your terminal and type `conda activate dev` and to deactivate enviroment, `conda deactivate dev`.
-If you have any running the code, please go to the `requirements.txt` file and make sure to install the require packages and libraries as follow;

 # Part 1: Preparing the Data